Bringing healthy, hands-on cooking experiences to Santa Clarita Valley residents who want to make more meals at home

 When government employees were furloughed for 35 days, we delivered $250 grocery store gift cards to families, helping hold them over to the next paycheck.
 The demand exceeded our ability to provide, but we better understood how much there was to be done.

-Newhall School District Weekend Backpack Program
+“Ready to Learn – Local School District Weekend Backpack Program

 Local educators brought a specific need to our attention when they explained that no resources in Santa Clarita delivered food donations directly to children in need; yet elementary school-aged kids had been identified by schools as homeless.

 Starting in the 2019-20 school year, we began providing a backpack full of food to kids on Fridays, when they’re identified as homeless.
-While we currently provide this service at two campuses in the Newhall School District, we plan to expand to more school sites soon.
+While we currently provide this service at three campuses in the Newhall School District, we plan to expand to more school sites soon.

 Working with the public, local schools and government to bring healthy meals to the hungry and the family table back to the center of our community